نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Methodology: The current study is a type of quantitative research that uses the scientometric approach.
-The research population includes all universities that have published scientific documents for all of the 16 SDGs, equaling 3907.
-Following a screening process aligned with the research objectives, 1,798 of these universities were selected to be studied.
-The research data preparation process was conducted using Microsoft Excel and Access Software, with a significant portion of the process, including data standardization, carried out manually by the researcher.
-IBM SPSS Software package was used to analyze the research data.
-The degree of correlation was determined through the Kendall's tau-b test.
+Methodology: This study employs a quantitative research design utilizing a scientometric approach.
+The research population comprises all universities that have published scientific documents related to the 16 Sustainable Development Goals (SDGs), totaling 3,907 institutions.
+After a screening process aligned with the research objectives, 1,798 universities were selected for analysis.
+Data preparation was conducted using Microsoft Excel and Access software, with a substantial portion of the process, including data standardization, performed manually by the researcher.
+The IBM SPSS software package was used to analyze the data.
+The degree of correlation was assessed using Kendall's tau-b test.

-Conclusion: Overall, the results indicate that developed countries, which allocate a higher percentage of their GDP to research, by publishing scientific outputs in the field of sustainable development goals, pave the way for a more sustainable world.
-Moreover, results reveal that despite the differences between the two ranking systems in terms of their methodologies, they are correlated at an average level for all of the goals.
-However, some universities, such as the University of Florida, despite their strong performance in certain goals (SDG 2 and 15), have achieved lower ranks in global ranking systems.
-This indicates that ranking systems focus more on the overall volume of scientific outputs rather than the social impact and problem-oriented focus of research.
+Conclusion: Overall, the results indicate that developed countries, which allocate a higher percentage of their GDP to research and publish scientific outputs related to the Sustainable Development Goals, pave the way for a more sustainable world.
+Moreover, the results reveal that despite methodological differences between the two ranking systems, they exhibit a moderate correlation across all goals.
+However, some universities, such as the University of Florida, despite strong performance in specific goals (SDG 2 and 15), have achieved lower positions in global ranking systems.
+This suggests that ranking systems prioritize the overall volume of scientific output rather than the social impact and problem-oriented focus of research.

 کلیدواژهها [English]